gyjbb/Leetcode-Python18/README.md

 # Leetcode-Python18

 ## 530. Minimum Absolute Difference in BST， 501.
-Find Mode in Binary Search Tree
+Find Mode in Binary Search Tree, 236.
+Lowest Common Ancestor of a Binary Tree

 June 09, 2023  4h

 Congratulations!\
 This is the twelfth day for leetcode python study.
 Today we will learn more about the Binary Tree!\
-The challenges today are about ~~need to delete later~~.
+The challenges today are about using rrecursion and inorder traversal to search in binary search trees, and using postorder traversal to deal with the traceback(回溯) and build middle logic.

 ## 530. Minimum Absolute Difference in BST